 There are two elements of Satisfactory Academic Progress measurement, Credits and Grade Point Average.
 Veterans and other eligible persons must maintain a 2.00 quarterly grade point average to graduate in their approved degree program.
-VA recipients who fail to maintain minimum standards of progress during any quarter enrolled will be subject to VA probation/cancellation.
+VA recipients who fail to maintain minimum standards of progress during any quarter enrolled will be subject to VA probation/cancellation of benefits.
 Depending upon enrollment status, the following requirements apply:

-If your enrollment status is: You must complete: You will be on VA Probation if you complete canceled if your cumulative GPA is less than 1.0 or you complete less than Full Time 12 credits/quarter 6-11 credits/quarter 5 credits/quarter 3/4 Time 9 credits/quarter 6-8 credits/quarter 5 credits/quarter 1/2 Time 6 credits/quarter 3-5 credits/quarter 5 credits/quarter
+If your enrollment status is: You must complete: You will be on VA Probation if you complete Your benefits will be Canceled if your cumulative GPA is less than 1.0 or you complete less than Full Time 12 credits/quarter 6-11 credits/quarter 5 credits/quarter 3/4 Time 9 credits/quarter 6-8 credits/quarter 5 credits/quarter 1/2 Time 6 credits/quarter 3-5 credits/quarter 5 credits/quarter

-Minimum standards of progress for less than 1/2 time enrollment requires completion of all credits enrolled and at least a 2.00 cumulative grade point average.
+Minimum standards of progress for less than 1/2 time enrollment requires completion of all credits enrolled and at least a 2.00 cumulative grade point average in their next quarter of attendance or their VA benefits will be canceled.
 Failure to do so will result in probation the next quarter enrolled.
 VA benefits will be canceled any quarter that no credits are completed.